joaomelo/hot-collection/README.md

 # Hot-Collection

-Hot-Collection is javascript a package that abstracts Firestore collection in a feature rich object inside an web app.
-It automatically load data when it changes, exposes the basic data manipulation operations as methods and enrich the developer experience with features as data versioning and data adapters.
+Hot-Collection is a javascript package that abstracts Firestore collections in feature rich data managements objects inside web apps.
+It automatically load data when it changes, exposes the basic data manipulation operations as methods and make the developer experience more flexible with features like data versioning and adapters.

 ## Motivation